seedhartha/reone/README.md

 ## Legal Stance

 reone adheres to clean-room design principles.
-We do not condone the use of decompilation - instead, we rely on publicly available information (e.g., file format specification released by BioWare) and our own observations of the game and its resources.
+We do not condone the use of decompilation - instead, we rely on publicly available information (e.g., file format specification provided by BioWare) and our own observations of the game and its resources.

 We do not distribute copyrighted materials - instead, we require our users and developers to obtain a legal copy of the game.